nebomuk/nobleNoteAndroid/README.md

 # nobleNoteAndroid

-nobleNote for Android tablets and phones is a cross-platform application to manage notes in a simle two pane layout.
+nobleNote for Android is a simple note taking app.

 Notes can be put into notebooks and notes are saved as html files on the sd card or the internal storage.
-It is compatible to the nobleNote desktop application for Linux, Windows and Mac os x.
+It is compatible to the [nobleNote](https://github.com/hakaishi/nobleNote) desktop application for Linux, Windows and macOS.
+The integrated text editor offers some rich text formatting options when text is selected.
+The nobleNote desktop application offers a full fledged rich text editor.

+It requires at least Android 4.4 to run.

+## Sync notes between desktop and mobile devices

+1.)
+Install [nobleNote](https://github.com/hakaishi/nobleNote) on your Linux/Windows/macOS device and find the folder containing the nobleNote notebooks.

+2.)
+In nobleNoteAndroid, select a folder on the external storage (sd-card) using the overflow menu on the main screen.

+3.)
+Use a sync software of your choice (e.g. [Syncthing](https://syncthing.net), Dropbox) to sync the folder containining the notebooks with the same folder on your Linux/Windows/macOS device. nobleNote will detect when notes have been changed on the file system and reload them automatically.

 ## Screenshots